sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Failed to get a new passive port. %(details)s
-:Groups: failure, ftp, failure-high, authenticated, operational
+:Groups: authenticated, operational, failure, failure-high, ftp
 :From version: 1.8.1
 :To version: None
 :Description: None